 Usually, an outsourced vendor caters to needs of multiple clients at a time and employs unskilled or semi-skilled resources.
 Owing to the fact, issues related to extending time deliverable and sub-standard quality output arises, thereby losing customer focus.

 Due to certain low points of outsourcing, it is always advisable to follow vigilant attitude while outsourcing any task to the third-party.
-Compare the prices and services offered by different service providers and chose the firm which meet your expectations.
+Compare the prices and services offered by different service providers and chose the firm which meets your expectations.